jayaseelan-james/clean-code/README.md

 - Writing code is like writing prose: the first draft is messy, but through refactoring, renaming, and testing, it becomes clean and well-structured.
 It's an iterative process.

 ---

+## Chapter 4: Comments

+- Comments can help but often harm when outdated or excessive; they're a necessary evil, not pure good, ideally replaced by clear, expressive code.
+- Comments reflect our failure to express intent in code; use them only when necessary, and always prefer clear code over commentary.
+- They often become inaccurate over time as code evolves, leading to misinformation, since they're hard to maintain and easy to overlook.
+- Clear, expressive code is better than comments; inaccurate comments mislead, while only code holds the true, reliable source of information.

+### Comments Do Not Make Up for Bad Code

+- Don't use comments to excuse messy code.
+Clean and clarify the code instead, as clear code with few comments is far better than confusing code with many.

+### Explain Yourself in Code

+- Code can often explain intent clearly; instead of commenting, write functions that express what you mean—it usually takes just a bit of thought.

+### Good Comments

+- Legal Comments: Legal comments like copyrights are fine, but keep them brief.
+Refer to external documents instead of embedding full legal terms in the code.
+- Informative Comments: Use function or class names to convey meaning instead of comments.
+When comments are needed, clear structure or naming may make them unnecessary.
+- Explanation of Intent: Comments that explain intent behind decisions, like custom sorting or stress testing with threads, add value—even if the implementation is debatable.
+- Clarification: Clarifying comments can help explain obscure values, especially in standard or unchangeable code, but clarity should be built into the code when possible.
+- Warning of Consequences: Warning comments are useful when explaining risks or non-obvious behavior, especially in legacy code or when preventing common but unsafe optimizations.
+- TODO Comments: TODO comments are useful reminders for future fixes or changes, but they must not justify bad code and should be reviewed and cleaned up regularly.
+- Amplification: A comment may be used to amplify the importance of something that may otherwise seem inconsequential.

+### Bad Comments

+- Mumbling: Don't write vague or rushed comments just to meet a process.
+A comment must clearly explain intent; unclear ones only confuse and force others to dig through code.
+- Redundant Comments: Redundant comments that restate obvious code waste time, obscure clarity, and offer no real value.
+Clear code needs no empty reassurances or filler documentation.
+- Misleading Comments: Vague or imprecise comments can mislead and waste time.
+When comments subtly misstate behavior, they create false expectations and debugging headaches.
+- Mandated Comments: Mandatory comments for every function or variable add clutter, invite confusion, and often mislead more than they help.
+- Journal Comments: Change logs in code files are obsolete clutter now that version control systems track edits.
+These outdated journals should be removed to keep code clean.
+- Noise Comments: Noisy comments that restate the obvious or vent frustration add no value and become ignored.
+Channel that energy into cleaner code instead of cluttering it.
+- Scary Noise: Redundant comments like these add no value and often include careless errors.
+If a comment just repeats the code, it's noise and should be removed.
+- Don't Use a Comment When You Can Use a Function or a Variable.
+- Position Markers: Banner comments can help group code but often become clutter.
+Use them rarely and only when they add real clarity, or they'll just blend into the noise.
+- Closing Brace Comments: Marking closing braces adds clutter in small, clean functions.
+If you feel the need for them, it's a sign your function might be too long and needs refactoring.
+- Attributions and Bylines: Author tags like `/* Added by Jayaseelan */` become outdated and clutter code.
+Use version control systems to track authorship instead of embedding it in comments.
+- Commented-Out Code: It creates confusion and clutter.
+With version control systems in place, there's no excuse not to delete unused code instead of leaving it behind.
+- HTML Comments: HTML in comments clutters code and reduces readability in editors.
+Let documentation tools handle formatting instead of embedding HTML manually.
+- Nonlocal Information: Comments should describe nearby code only.
+Including unrelated system details creates confusion and risks becoming outdated or misleading.
+- Too Much Information: Avoid stuffing comments with irrelevant history or excessive detail.
+Focus on what helps the reader understand the code, not on unnecessary background.
+- Inobvious Comments: A comment should clearly relate to the code it describes.
+If it's vague or confusing, it fails its purpose and may need as much explanation as the code itself.
+- Function Headers: Short functions don't need much description.
+A well-chosen name for a small function that does one thing is usually better than a comment header.

+---